 Fish consumption and mercury toxicity in kids: a growing concern?

 These differences may explain the findings in a study called “Fish consumption, low-level mercury, lipids, and inflammatory markers in children.”
 (4) Researchers studied 100 kids in Oswego County, New York, between the ages of nine and eleven.
-Not surprisingly, they found that the kids who ate fish had better lipid profiles, with higher levels of HDL cholesterol and lower levels of triglycerides.
-This is consistent with a large body of evidence linking fish consumption with improved cardiovascular health.

 Less expected was the finding that the fish-eating children had a blunted cortisol response and higher levels of inflammatory markers.
 Cortisol is a hormone that plays a crucial role in our ability to respond to and tolerate stress.
 The researchers speculated that mercury from the fish increased the production of inflammatory proteins, which in turn eventually suppressed cortisol levels.
 This was the first study to document an association between blood mercury levels, systemic inflammation, and endocrine disruption in children.